AnalyserNizar/AccessToPostgre/README.md

 # AccessToPostgre
- An application to convert your local Microsoft Access DataBase to PostgreSQL
+A Data Migration tool from Microsoft Access DataBase to PostgreSQL